mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

-For code that is committed into a serious project repo, all design decisions and concepts and code structures are committed in the style and care as if I had written it by hand, anyone who reviews any line of code I commit can trust on my name and reputation that it was written with as much thought and concern as any other line.
+For code that is committed into a serious project repo, all design decisions and concepts and code structures are committed in the style and care as if I had written it by hand; anyone who reviews any line of code I commit can trust on my name and reputation that it was written with as much thought and concern as any other line.